lisyarus/blog/_posts/2023-02-21-exponential-smoothing.md

 Suppose that our `dt` is always the same; also suppose that `target` changes as often as every iteration.
 Then, indexing the values with the iteration number, we compute something like `position[i] = (target[i] - position[i - 1]) * factor`, where `factor = 1 - exp(- speed * dt)`.
 In this case, one typically sets `factor` directly to some value between 0 and 1 instead of deriving it from other values (although the aforementioned wiki article <a href="https://en.wikipedia.org/wiki/Exponential_smoothing#Time_constant">does explain</a> what this `factor` actually means).

 People use it in signal processing for the same reasons I do for animations: it doesn't require maintaining previous values or any other obscure state, just the current averaged value.
+They also use it in digital audio, where you typically have a fixed `dt` of `1 / freq` the inverse sampling frequency (e.g. `1/44100` or `1/48000`).

 # Last paragraph title